Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/Inheritance.md">
       Inheritance
   </a></summary>
-  It is the approach to describing a module when `will-file` can reuse (inherit) value of fields of another resource(s) of the same type.
+    It is the approach to describing a module when <code>will-file</code> can reuse (inherit) value of fields of another resource(s) of the same type.
 </details>
 <details><summary><a href="./concept/ResourcePath.md#Path">
       Resource path